 - Assessment data sets.
 These data sets are produced after applying specific metrics e.g. True Positive Rate, to participants data sets while considering metrics reference data sets.
 Assessment data sets establish how close or far are participants from the expected results.
 Often preliminary assessment data sets tend to be private to each participant e.g. understanding the initial characteristics of the platforms and/or metrics reference data sets nature; while final assessment data sets tend to be shared among benchmarking participants before the challenge ends, and made public once the events end.
-Even when participant data sets are not available, assessment data sets can be very useful to measure the performance evolution of different systems versions for the same challenge and/or the complexity of different reference metrics data sets and systems versions.
+Even when participant data sets are not available, assessment data sets can be very useful to measure the performance evolution of different systems versions for the same challenge and/or the complexity of different reference metrics data sets for the same system.
+Ideally, assessment data sets would allow to track the evolution of both reference metrics data sets and systems versions.
 However, it would be nearly impossible to deconvolute the impact of each variable into the final results. - Aggregation data sets.
 These data sets are considered metadata sets grouping either i) assessment data sets from different participants for the same reference metrics data set and applied metrics, ii) assessment data sets from the same participant but for different reference metrics data sets and/or applied metrics in the same benchmarking event, or iii) the grouping of the assessment data sets from the same participant and the same applied metrics across different benchmarking events.
 Aggregation data sets are the foundations of the community-led scientific benchmarking activities as they offer an unified framework to compare participants performance among themselves for a specific scientific challenge and/or the evolution of individual participants along time.
 Aggregation data sets allow data bundling and are the ones consumed by experts and non-experts for taking decisions on what systems to use for their own scientific problems.
 Aggregation data sets can be directly offered at OpenEBench using available views e.g. experts and non-experts data views; and/or using available APIs.
 Those data sets due to their own nature would be mostly public although they might remain private to scientific communities and/or benchmarking participants while challenges remain open.